Tuesday, October 30, 2018

 When things go wrong, a compost pile can give off a nasty smell.
 To fix a smelly pile, add more brown material and turn the pile.

 To prevent bad odors: 1) always mix or layer greens with browns, 2) do not mound fresh grass clippings onto the pile without mixing them with brown materials or first allowing them to dry until they begin to fade, 3) don’t put meat scraps, milk products, or greasy foods into the pile, and 4) don’t overwater the pile.

 Both pets and wild animals may be attracted to your pile.
 To prevent them from getting in, use a bin which has a lid and small holes or slots for air to enter.
 Also, meat scraps, bones, dairy products, and greasy foods are more likely to attract animals, so don’t include these in the pile.

-When you can no longer identify the different materials you put in to your pile, your compost is ready to use.
-Finished compost will also smell earthy-like the forest floor-and will have a crumbly texture.
+When you can no longer identify the different materials you put into your pile, your compost is ready to use.
+Finished compost will also smell earthy–like the forest floor–and will have a crumbly texture.
 Some sticks and other slow-to-decompose items may remain.
-You can sift them out, if you like, using a sifter available from a garden supply catalog or made from two-by-fours and fine wire fencing from a hardware store.
+You can sift them out, if you like, using a sifter available from a garden supply catalog or made from two-by-fours and fine wire fencing.

 Your compost can be mixed with the soil in your garden where it will help keep water in sandy soil or break up dense clay soils.
 The microorganisms in compost will also make soil nutrients more available to your plants.
 Compost can be included in soil mix for potted plants or spread as mulch in a 2″-3″ layer.